FomTarro/little-daiko/readme.md

 ### `[servers, sv, guilds]`

-`!remote <server id> <command> <command args>`
+`!servers`

 Usable by: Bot Owner.

-Allows remote execution of commands on deployed servers by the bot owner,  for checking on bot status and assisting with setup.
+Lists all servers that the bot is currently connected to.

 ### `[help, h]`